 MIT has established systems to ensure you are provided with OSHA-required training to inform you of the hazards and precautions for work with chemicals, including chemicals present in your work area.
-The process begins when you complete a web-based Training Needs Assessment.
-You answer questions specific to your research situation and job duties, and the system will provide you information on your training needs and requirements.
-You should then proceed to take the required web courses or sign up for classroom training.
-As a researcher or employee working in a laboratory at MIT, you must complete the Training Needs Assessment, and can do so by going to https://ehs.mit.edu/training/.
-This will take you to a page that will direct you further.
-If you have problems or questions regarding completing the Training Needs Assessment, you should contact your EHS Coordinator or your EHS Representative.
+The process begins when you complete a EHS Profile via the MIT Atlas Learning Center under the My Profile tab.
+You will select activities specific to your research situation and job duties, and the system will provide you with a list of training requirements based on your needs.
+You should then proceed to take the required web courses or sign up for classroom training as applicable.
+As a researcher or employee working in a laboratory at MIT, you must complete the EHS Profile via the MIT Atlas Learning Center.
+Visit https://ehs.mit.edu/training/ for additional guidance on setting up your EHS profile and determining your training needs.
+If you have problems or questions regarding completing the EHS Profile, contact your EHS Coordinator or your EHS Representative.